bjeptum/alx-system_engineering-devops/0x09-web_infrastructure_design/0-simple_web_stack.md

 - Role of the application server

-To install. operate and host applications and associated services for end-users, IT services and organizationsn nad facilitates the hosting and delivery of high-end consumer or business applications.
+To install. operate and host applications and associated services for end-users, IT services and organizationsn and facilitates the hosting and delivery of high-end consumer or business applications.
 An application server provides a runtime environment for web applications, manages their components and resources, and handles client requests.

 - The role of the database